Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Search strategy for at the muon collider

 In our analysis, the \( V+X \) and \( VV \) background processes have been combined into a single category.
-The cross sections of all background processes discussed above are listed in Table~\ref{tab:cross_sections_backgrounddijet}.
+The cross-sections of all background processes discussed above are listed in Table~\ref{tab:cross_sections_backgrounddijet}.
 Among these, the combined \( V+X \) and \( VV \) processes constitute the dominant background contribution.
+For the $jj$ and $t\bar t$ backgrounds, which proceed dominantly via $s$-channel $\gamma/Z$ exchange, the cross-section scales as $\sigma \propto 1/s$; consequently, away from the resonance region, the $\sqrt{s}=10\,\mathrm{TeV}$ collider yields a smaller cross-section than the $\sqrt{s}=5\,\mathrm{TeV}$ machine.